cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * The HPKE ciphersuite in use
 * An `exporter_secret` used for the Secret Export interface; see {{hpke-export}}

-All of these parameters except the AEAD sequence number are constant.
+All these parameters except the AEAD sequence number are constant.
 The sequence number is used to provide nonce uniqueness: The nonce used for each encryption or decryption operation is the result of XORing `base_nonce` with the current sequence number, encoded as a big-endian